Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 **Figure 11.
 Screenshot to show Tango Jive and Attribute tab in which the Event characteristics of the selected attribute needs to be activated and an interval be stated.**

-Once the tango devices have been set up in Jive, go back to the webjive suite and drag a new Attribute Display widget onto the canvas.
+Once the tango devices have been set up in Jive, go back to the Webjive suite and drag a new Attribute Display widget onto the canvas.
 Set up the Attribute display widget to present the RandomAttr device attribute values in Webjive.

 .\ |IMG12|\